Families - Distance Learning

 How can I test if my home internet-connected device (computer or tablet) can be used for distance learning?
 To test if your home tablet or device, other than a Chromebook, will work for distance learning, visit my.classlink.com/windsorct and follow the steps in this ClassLink Parent Guide.
 Students in grades 2-12 should already know their Google username and password required to login.
 Students in Kindergarten or Grade 1 will need their Google username and password from their teacher.
 Follow this guide to help your student login to ClassLink.
 If wifi or internet connectivity issues are still a concern, please read through this guide to assist in troubleshooting home connectivity.

 What are the expectations if our family does not have a device or access to internet at home?
 If you do not have a laptop, desktop, tablet, access to internet, or discover that your home internet-connected device does not work with ClassLink, parents/guardians may complete the Internet and Device Access Survey.
 Our goal is to assure each family has access to internet and one developmentally appropriate device, as determined by the survey responses.
-Families with limited internet access will be directed to local internet service providers due to the limited availability of hot spots.
+Families with limited internet access will be directed to local internet service providers (April 27 update from Comcast) due to the limited availability of hot spots.

 If my student's district device is not working, how can I get a Chromebook or iPad repaired?
 Please click the link to the form to request a repair on a district-owned device.
 Request for Technology Repair for a District Device